ngauthier/backbone-presentation/backbone/05_views.md

 # No templates in Backbone
 ### In the previous example, TweetTemplate was an underscore template

+!SLIDE bullets
+# Render Guidelines
+* Build up html
+* Populate the element
+* Don't attach the element to the DOM
+* Return 'this' for chaining

 !SLIDE
 # View properties
 ## className